mn7god/adb_ripper/README.md

 ➤ open_url - Opens any url in device browser

-➤ ripper - Command focused on custom macros and payloads managing
+➤ ripper - Command focused on custom macros and payloads managing(tutorial in /docs directory)

 ➤ send_msg - Sends any notification with you custom text